GivherLLC/givher/content/all-events/ca-legislative-lgbtq-caucus-swearing-in-celebration.md

   - paragraph: Join the California LGBTQ Foundation to celebrate the swearing-in of the newest members of the California Legislative LGBTQ+ Caucus at Sacramento's newest lounge, Good Luck Lounge.
+  - paragraph: Sponsorship opportunities are available and will include an Exclusive VIP Sponsor only reception from 5:00 pm - 5:30 pm.
+  - paragraph: Event will open to the public at 6:00 pm.
+Program will start at 6:30 pm.
 boldedEventInformation:
   - line: SAVE TIME AT THE DOOR AND RSVP EARLY
 detailImage: /uploads/img_3458.jpg
 postponed: false
+hideEvent: true
 ---